Bill Raftery: Other ventures

 Aside from his commentating duties, Raftery was also the president of W.J.
 Raftery Associates, an event/marketing firm.

 Personal life

-Born William Joseph Raftery in Orange, New Jersey, Bill Raftery grew up in an Irish Catholic family with Irish immigrant parents.
-His sister is a nun.
-Raftery earned a B.A. in history from La Salle University in 1963 and an M.A.E. in education from Seton Hall University in 1966.
+Raftery earned an M.A.E. in education from Seton Hall University in 1966.
 In 2001, he received an honorary doctorate from La Salle.

+Raftery and his wife, the former Joan Fleming, live in Florida.
+Previously they lived in Florham Park, New Jersey, where they raised four children, Billy, Kristi, Kelli and Suzi.
+They have five grandchildren.

-Raftery lives in Florham Park, New Jersey with his wife, Joan, and has four children and five grandchildren.
-His son, Billy, produced and narrated a documentary about his father's life in basketball entitled With a Kiss.
-The documentary premiered hours before the longtime broadcaster called his second Final Four as a television analyst for CBS Sports.
+In 2015, Billy and his father's broadcasting partner, Grant Hill, produced With A Kiss, a documentary about Raftery's first shot at calling the Final Four at age 71.
+The documentary premiered in 2016, hours before the longtime broadcaster called his second Final Four as a television analyst for CBS Sports.
+In 2018, Billy and Hill formed Point Road Productions.